dianachenyu/linear-svm-squared-hinge-loss/README.md

 ### Required softwares and packages

-The code is written Python 3.
-Beside python, you also need pip3 or conda to intall the following python packages:
+The code is written in Python 3.
+Besides python, you also need pip3 or conda to intall the following python packages:

 - numpy
 - pandas